A 501(C)3 Non-Profit Organization Serving New England

 The Boxer Rescue could not exist without donations from people like you.
 Many of our dogs coming into rescue require expensive medical treatment before they can be placed in their “forever” homes.
 The adoption donation is often not sufficient to cover all of the expenses.
 Since The Boxer Rescue is solely operated on a volunteer basis, funding is always tight; therefore, your donation small or large will go a long way in helping our dogs in need.

-No cats.
+Cats?
+No

 More Photos

-Meet Honey 🐾 2 YRS 🐾 F
+Meet Henney 🐾 2 YRS 🐾 F

 KIDS?
 10ish +